KMP-Hub/projects-hub-web/README.md

 # Projects Hub - Web

+## About

+Inspired by Flutter's [pub.dev](https://pub.dev/), we believe Kotlin Multiplatform deserves a similar platform.
+Our goal is to make it easier for newcomers to find information and to help showcase outstanding projects to a broader audience.

+## Info
-This is a Kotlin Multiplatform project targeting web, designed to showcase collected information about KMP projects.
+This is a Kotlin Multiplatform project targeting web.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: